 In Figure 5, we plot results for the Mehra-Prescott economy for various values of α and β where $U(c) = c^{1-\alpha}/(1-\alpha)$.
 (This figure replicates Figure 4 of Mehra and Prescott but includes more points.)
 We show results for α in the range of 0 to 50 and β in the range of 0.8 to 1.
-We also include a point marking the empirical analogues.
 This picture highlights the puzzle with historical asset returns.
-Despite the wide range of values for the preference parameters, no theoretical returns come close to the actual returns.
+From Table 1, we might expect to see average risk free rates in the range of -0.5 to 2.9 depending on the period we analyzed.
+Risk premia would be in the range of 4 to 11.
+Despite the wide range of values for the preference parameters, no theoretical returns come close to these actual returns.
 We have marked the regions corresponding to various parameterizations to show that increasing α beyond 50 and decreasing β below 0.8 (to its feasible minimum of 0) will not help.